crashdemons/fnv512-wasm/README.md

 # fnv512

-fnv512 is a Python implementation for the FNV-0/FNV-1/FNV-1A 512 bits hashing algorithms This has been rebuilt for WebAssembly (WASM).
+fnv512 is an implementation for the FNV-0/FNV-1/FNV-1A 512 bits hashing algorithms which has been rebuilt for WebAssembly (WASM).

 All credit goes to tweqx for this library